-While annoyances such as talking at a high volume, chewing with an open mouth or a rude, obnoxious co-worker can be aggravating, they do not legally meet the requirement for a "hostile work environment."
-However, when the behavior of a boss or co-worker alters the terms, conditions or reasonable expectation of a comfortable work environment for employees and when that behavior is harassing or discriminatory in nature, it constitutes a hostile work environment.
+While annoyances such as talking at a high volume, chewing with an open mouth, or other rude and obnoxious co-worker behavior can be aggravating, they do not legally meet the requirement for a “hostile work environment.”
+However, when the behavior of a boss or co-worker alters the terms, conditions, or reasonable expectation of a comfortable work environment for employees, and when that behavior is harassing or discriminatory in nature, it constitutes a hostile work environment.

-If you are experiencing unnecessary stress, anxiety or harassment, we urge you to call our California employment lawyers now at 800-561-4887.
-Our attorneys have been serving Californians for over 35 years and we may be able to help you too.
+If you are experiencing unnecessary stress, anxiety, or harassment, we urge you to call our California employment lawyers now at (800) 561-4887.
+Our attorneys have been serving Californians for over 40 years and we may be able to help you too.

 How to Take Legal Action Against an Employer or Employee

 Your attorney can help you gather all types of evidence of discrimination and harassment that will help bolster your claim.
 In addition, your lawyer can give you legal advice during the process that will benefit your best interest.
-If you are being harassed or discriminated in your workplace, please do not suffer in silence.
+If you are being harassed or discriminated against at your place of work, please do not suffer in silence.

 What Defines a Hostile Work Environment?

-Under federal and state law, the general legal definition for hostile work environment is one that is so poor in moral that the worker fears going to work.
+Under federal and state law, the general legal definition for a hostile work environment is one that is so poor in morale that the worker fears going to work.